 Older adults are at risk of slips and falls in bathrooms, but there are several ways to reduce the likelihood of these events.
 Safety bars positioned in strategic locations around the toilet and on the wall beside the bathtub can help seniors maintain their balance.
 Tubs should also feature nonslip mats and possibly inexpensive shower seats.
 Shower seats enable seniors to sit on the edge of the tub, slide onto the chair, and remain safe.
 Handheld showerheads allow seniors to thoroughly cleanse themselves without worrying about standing, slipping, and falling.

 Consider hiring a professional caregiver if your loved one needs assistance with bathing, cleaning, toileting, or other daily tasks.
-Although it may be challenging to find a reliable, highly rated home care company, Mississauga, Ontario, families can turn to Home Care Assistance.
+Although it may be challenging to find a reliable, highly rated Mississauga Home Care, families can turn to Home Care Assistance.
 Our respite and live-in caregivers are expertly trained to assist seniors with a wide array of important tasks, including cooking, bathing, light housekeeping, and exercise.

 2. High Water Temperature